sjsrey/ors/ors_address.md

 These models provide new pathways for pushing the limits of our problem solving abilities.

-I would like to propose a question to all of us here today:
-"What would be an open problem in regional science that we all could contribute to?"
-Don't answer now, we can discuss it over drinks later at the reception.
-I will buy a drink for the person who comes up with the best problem.
-Actually I am buying you all a drink tonight so I expect a lot of good problems.

 ## Open Publishing
 Advances in cyberinfrastructure are having impacts not just on how we *do* science but are likely to shape the ways we *report* science.
 The traditional vessel of reporting findings has been the regular journal article, which has served us well but, as pointed out above, is showing its age.